mfaani/mfaani/content/posts/devtools/Optimizing App Size/Jargon/index.md

 ### Compilation
 - Typo in your symbols
 - Missing a `{`, `:` , `]`, etc
+- Not declaring a variable
+- Not matching the interface of a function or not conforming to the protocol interface.
-- Not importing a library
+- Not importing a needed library
 - etc.

 ### Linking